 In the past month or so, I’ve received the same question from over a dozen people: “Should I start with a waist cincher before buying a corset?”

-Within the corsetry community, a waist cincher is still a genuine corset – but simply shorter than a full underbust corset.
+This causes a lot of confusion, because two different markets are both referring to two completely different garments as “waist cinchers”.
+Within the corsetry community, “waist cinchers” are still genuine corsets – but simply shorter than a full underbust corset.
 Essentially, what I consider a cincher is simply a particularly short underbust corset.

 However, within a certain market, it seems that “waist cincher” has become synonymous with latex/rubber elastic fajas that only reduce your waist 1-2 inches, and are designed to not let your skin breathe, overheat your body and make you sweat to reduce water retention.
 Below the video break, I’ve made a comparison chart between a genuine corset “waist cincher”, the other elastic “waist cincher”, and a full underbust corset: